What is a Certificate of Insurance (COI)?

 Workers compensation coverage is required in instances where the

-vendor performs services on any GSSI site or any site that GSSI rents
+vendor performs services on any GSofSI site or any site that GSofSI

-for a program/event.
-GSSI CANNOT waive workers compensation coverage.
+rents for a program/event.
+GSofSI CANNOT waive workers compensation

-If a vendor’s employee is injured on our site, they can file a claim
+coverage.
+If a vendor’s employee is injured on our site, they can file

-against our workers compensation if the vendor does not carry workers
+a claim against our workers compensation if the vendor does not carry

 When is Professional Liability insurance required?